Tesla-SHT/TOEFL-Modder/README.md

 ### Software Design
 TOEFL-Modder is built using the most popular PC software development technologies and frameworks:
-- Electron: A framework that allows developers to build cross-platform desktop applications
+- `Electron` : A framework that allows developers to build cross-platform desktop applications
-- Vue: A progressive JavaScript framework that simplifies the development of user interfaces
+- `Vue` : A progressive JavaScript framework that simplifies the development of user interfaces
-- Vite: A build tool for web applications that offers fast development and optimized production builds
+- `Vite` : A build tool for web applications that offers fast development and optimized production builds
-- Naive UI: A Vue-based UI library that provides a set of customizable components for building desktop applications
+- `Naive UI` : A Vue-based UI library that provides a set of customizable components for building desktop applications
-- SQLite: A lightweight, serverless, self-contained, and embeddable database engine
+- `SQLite` : A lightweight, serverless, self-contained, and embeddable database engine

 ### Requirements
 Github: https://github.com/Tesla-SHT/TOEFL-Modder